mesosphere-backup/dcos-vagrant/README.md

 # Deploy

-1. Install & Configure Vagrant & VirtualBox
+1. Install Vagrant & VirtualBox

-    This repo assumes Vagrant and VirtualBox are installed and configured to work together.

-    See the [Architecture docs](./docs/architecture.md) for details about the DC/OS Vagrant cluster architecture.
+    For installer links, see [Software Requirements](#software).

 1. Clone This Repo